 A ballot for the variant-approval system (also allowing "no opinion" votes) could be like this:

-Approval voting was apparently first invented in the modern era by Guy Ottewell in 1968 (albeit Ottewell has now endorsed range voting).
+Approval voting was apparently first explicitly invented in the modern era by Guy Ottewell in 1968 (albeit Ottewell has now endorsed range voting).
 Several political scientists and mathematicians then invented it independently during the 1970s.
+All of them at the time were unaware of that vast previous history.
 Two of them, S.Brams and P.Fishburn, published a book on it in 1983.

-Probably the best-known official elected by AV today is the secretary-general of the United Nations.
-AV has been used in internal elections by the political parties in some states, such as Pennsylvania, where a presidential straw poll using AV was conducted by the Democratic State Committee in 1983.
+AV has been used in internal elections by the political parties in some US states, such as Pennsylvania, where a presidential straw poll using AV was conducted by the Democratic State Committee in 1983.
 Bills to implement AV have been introduced in several state legislatures.
 In 1987, a bill to enact AV in certain statewide elections passed the Senate but not the House in North Dakota.
 In 1990, Oregon used AV in a statewide advisory referendum on school financing, which presented voters with five different options and allowed them to vote for as many as they wished.
-Prof. Jack H. Nagel pointed out that the first four US presidential elections (1788-1800) were done using a form of approval voting (albeit with the undesirable twist that the second-place finisher became the vice president).

-In the late 1980s, AV was used in some competitive elections in countries in Eastern Europe and the Soviet Union, where it was effectively "disapproval voting" because voters were permitted to cross off names on ballots but not to vote for candidates.
-But this procedure is logically equivalent to AV: candidates not crossed off are, in effect, approved of, although psychologically there is almost surely a difference between approving and disapproving of candidates.
+In the late 1980s, AV was used in thousands of competitive elections in countries in Eastern Europe and the Soviet Union (experiment in democratization initiated by M.Gorbachev) where it was effectively "disapproval voting" because voters were permitted to cross off names on ballots but not to vote for candidates.
+This procedure is logically equivalent to AV: candidates not crossed off are, in effect, approved of.
+However psychologically there is almost surely a difference between approving and disapproving of candidates.

 Beginning in 1987, several scientific and engineering societies adopted AV: